Koki Osaki: RISE Bantamweight champion

 Osaki made his ONE Championship debut against Huo Xiaolong at ONE Friday Fights 86 on November 8, 2024.
 He won the fight by unanimous decision.

 Osaki faced the former RISE featherweight champion Keisuke Monguchi in a bantamweight non-title bout at RISE Fire Ball on May 11, 2025.
 He won the fight by second-round technical knockout.

 Osaki faced Djillali Kharroubi in a non-title bout at RISE 191 on August 30, 2025.
 He won the fight by unanimous decision.

+Osaki faced Wuttikorn Suannamtankiri at RISE 193, on November 9, 2025.
+He won the bout via TKO in the third round, finishing Suannamtankiri with punches.